Phase-Pole-Free Images and Smooth Coil Sensitivity Maps by Regularized Nonlinear Inversion: Methods

 All MRI data have been acquired with written informed consent and with approval of the local ethics committee on a Magnetom VIDA 3T (Siemens Healthineers).
 Phase pole detection and correction was integrated in BART \cite{Uecker__2013,Uecker__2015} and all reconstructions were performed with BART.

 Fully-sampled 3D Cartesian MPRAGE ($\mathrm{TR}/\mathrm{TE}/\mathrm{TI}=2200/2.46/\SI{900}{ms}$) data of a healthy volunteer were acquired with a 20 channel head coil.
 Matrix size was $256\times256\times208$ and resolution $1\times1\times\SI{0.9}{mm^3}$.
 The data was retrospectively undersampled in the $k_y-k_z$-plane with a $2\times2$ regular pattern and fully-sampled auto-calibration (AC) regions of size $3\times3$, $7\times7$, and $15\times15$.
-The data was pre-whitened and normalized to complex variance of one.
+The data was pre-whitened \cite{Pruessmann_Magn.Reson.Med._2001} and coil-compressed to 12 virtual coils.
 After an inverse Fourier transform in the readout direction, the data was reconstructed slice-wise using NLINV with and without phase pole correction.
 Twelve Gauss-Newton steps were performed with a minimal regularization parameter of $\alpha_{\mathrm{min}}=0.001$.
-Phase pole detection was performed once after eight Gauss-Newton steps.
+Phase pole detection was performed once after eight Gauss-Newton steps such that the problem is sufficiently converged and 4 iterations remain for refinement of the reconstruction.

 To evaluate the coil sensitivity profiles estimated by NLINV (with and without phase pole correction), we compare them with ESPIRiT \cite{Uecker_Magn.Reson.Med._2014}.
 For this, NLINV coil sensitivity profiles were normalized to have an RSS of one as in ESPIRiT.
 Using the fully-sampled data, a projection test \cite{Uecker_Magn.Reson.Med._2014} was performed.
-Moreover, for all undersampling patterns, the resulting coil sensitivity profiles were used for an $\ell_1$-Wavlet regularized SENSE reconstruction.
-As a reference to evaluate these reconstructions, we used the fully-sampled data, and coil combined images were computed using ESPIRiT coils estimated from a $24\times24$ AC region.